American History

 Location, Location, Location

 Galena is nestled just inside the Driftless Area, which includes Southeast Wisconsin, Southwest Minnesota, Northeastern Iowa, and the very tip of Northwest Illinois.
-The area gets its name from the lack of glacial activity during the ice ages, which covered most of North America with glaciers.
+"Driftless" refers to the lack of glacial "drift" left behind after the ice ages that covered most of North America with glaciers.
 This region of the Upper Mississippi was spared the glaciers that flattened the Midwest, leaving a terrain of gently rolling hills covered with forests.

 Lead Mining

 "Galena" is the title give to lead ore, and lead has been mined in Galena and traded since before 400 CE.
 At the time of the Louisiana Purchase in 1803, Galena was part of the Sac and Fox Nation, who mined the lead and had been trading with the French since the 17th century.
 The first boatload of lead left the future port of Galena in 1816, and the rush began.
-In 1821 Galena saw its fist permanent white settlers, and by 1828 is said to have had 10,000 inhabitants.
+In 1821 Galena saw its fist permanent white settlers.
+In 1826 a post office was established and the name was changed to Galena.
+By 1828, Galena is said to have had 10,000 white inhabitants.

-The mines were closed and population fell due to the Winnebago War in 1827 and then again during the Blackhawk War in 1832.
-After the Native Americans were vanquished, the town began to grow in importance, becoming the largest port on the Mississippi between St. Louis, Missouri and St. Paul, Minnesota.
+The mines were closed and population fell during the Winnebago War in 1827 and then again during the Blackhawk War in 1832.
+After the fall of Black Hawk, the town began to grow in importance, becoming the largest port on the Mississippi between St. Louis, Missouri and St. Paul, Minnesota.
 Galena was incorporated in 1835 and elected its first mayor in 1841.
 At that time, the census showed 1,900 residents.

 The population surged and declined almost seasonally, and the California Gold Rush saw a lot of experienced miners leave the area with their tools to find gold out west.
 Nonetheless, the demand for lead was high, and immigrants poured into Galena and the surrounding area to work in the lead mines and farm the fertile landscape recently cleared of trees (more below).
 In the time leading up to and including the Civil War, it is estimated that as much as 80% of the world's lead came from Jo Daviess County, and most of it left the area on steamboats out of the Port of Galena.
 Galena flourished, hotels sprang up everywhere, and the shops were filled with the finest goods from around the world.